You have 0 items in your Trip Planner.Trip Planner

 For more than 80 years the National Cherry Festival has been our way of celebrating Traverse City’s status as America’s Cherry Capital.
 The eight-day summer festival offers over 130 events and attractions, including free air shows, concerts, two parades, daily kids events, food tastings, the Festival of Races, and (of course) Cherry Pie Eating and Pit Spitting competitions for every age.
 Everything is located conveniently within walking distance, and since almost all the events are free, it offers more than a week of affordable family fun.

-A joint endeavor by the Traverse City Film Festival and the National Cherry Festival, the Traverse City Winter Comedy Arts Festival features top nationally-renowned comedians in concert each night, as well as some of the best up-and-coming comics in the U.S. But the festival also has lots of free events for families – in 2013, it converted the Front Street business district into a “winter playground” with a Ferris wheel, ice skating rink, sledding hill, live bands, and much more.
+A joint endeavor by the Traverse City Film Festival and the National Cherry Festival, the Traverse City Winter Comedy Arts Festival features top nationally-renowned comedians in concert each night, as well as some of the best up-and-coming comics in the U.S. But the festival also has lots of free events for families – the Front Street business district is converted into a “winter playground” with a Ferris wheel, ice skating rink, sledding hill, live bands, and much more.

 The Horse Shows by the Bay Equestrian Festival features more than 1,200 world-class riders and horses from throughout the country competing for four weeks in the Olympic discipline of Show Jumping.
 The Festival is located at the 80-acre Flintfields Horse Park on Bates Road, a half mile north of M-72 in Acme Township.
 Spectators are welcome at feature events, which are scheduled on the weekends and include special family day activities, charity fundraisers and exciting Gran Prix competitions.